 However, to prevent another outbreak of violence, marchers attempted to gain a court order that would prohibit the police from interfering.
 Instead of issuing the court order, Federal District Court Judge Frank Minis Johnson issued a restraining order, preventing the march from taking place until he could hold additional hearings later in the week.
 On March 9, Dr. King led a group again to the Edmund Pettus Bridge where they knelt, prayed and to the consternation of some, returned to Brown Chapel.
 That night, a Northern minister who was in Selma to march, was killed by white vigilantes.

 MARCH 21-25 1965 (Selma to Montgomery March)

-Under protection of a federalized National Guard, voting rights advocates left Selma on March 21, and stood 25,000 strong on March 25 before the state capitol in Montgomery.
+Under the protection of a federalized National Guard, voting rights advocates left Selma on March 21 and stood 25,000 strong on March 25 before the state capitol in Montgomery.
 As a direct consequence of these events, the U.S. Congress passed the Voting Rights Act of 1965, guaranteeing every American 21 years old and over the right to register to vote.

 AUG.
 10, 1965